ethereum-optimism/superchain-ops/tasks/sep/base-002-fp-upgrade/EXEC.md

 ## Tx #6: Upgrade SystemConfig to version 2.2.0

 This transaction on `upgrade` call on the `ProxyAdmin`, targeting the `SystemConfig` contract where the implementation used in the upgrade is `SystemConfig` version `2.2.0`.
-Note there is no additional call, therefore the `SystemConfig` contract is no re-initialized.
+Note there is no additional call, therefore the `SystemConfig` contract is not re-initialized.

 **Function Signature:** `upgrade(address,address)`